Reconciling the Systemic Kicks of Observed Millisecond Pulsars, Spider Pulsars, and Low-mass X-ray Binaries: Conclusion

 \section{Conclusion}

 Based on our analysis of the MSP, spider pulsar, and LMXB systemic kicks as determined by \citet{ODoherty_2023}, we conclude the following: \begin{itemize} \item Objects that receive higher (systemic) kicks reach greater distances from the Sun.
 Therefore, for a given kick distribution, dynamically old objects (i.e., older than $40\,$Myr; \citealt{Disberg_2024a,Disberg_2024b}) found nearby likely received lower kicks. \item We model this kinematic bias through the simulation of \citet{Disberg_2025a}, effectively assuming that the birth locations of the simulated objects follow Equation (\ref{eq2}) and are thus born in the Galactic disc \citep{Faucher_2006}.
 Through this model, we find a systemic kick distribution that can bridge the gap between the observed kicks of MSPs and LMXBs, based on the fact that the MSPs are located at significantly shorter distances than the LMXBs.
 This distribution is described by a lognormal model with $\mu=5.1$ and $\sigma=0.7$, resulting in a median kick velocity of $164\,$km\,s$^{-1}$. \item This kick distribution predicts slightly lower systemic kicks for spider pulsars than observed, possibly due to uncertainty in distance measurements or a hypothetical observational bias towards lower companion masses. \item Our systemic kick distributions for MSPs, spiders, and LMXBs are consistent with simulated \lstinline{COMPAS} binaries with $P_{\text{orb}}\leq10\,$d and $M_{c}\leq1\,M_{\odot}$, where the natal kicks are determined through the model of \citet{Mandel_2020} calibrated with the results of \citet{Disberg_2025b}. \end{itemize} In general, we conclude that taking into account the different distances of the observed MSP, spider, and LMXB populations can contribute to reconciling their systemic kicks: this kinematic bias can be sufficient to bridge the gap between the MSP and LMXB confidence intervals.
 Based on this, as well as systematic uncertainties in the distance estimates and possible observational biases, we argue that even though \citet{ODoherty_2023} find significantly lower kicks for MSPs than for spiders and LMXBs, this does not prove that they come from different systemic kick distributions.
 The results of \citet{ODoherty_2023} are therefore not in tension with a common origin of MSPs, spider pulsars, and LMXBs.
-For future research it may be interesting to expand the kinematic bias analysis and investigate the dependence on sky location.

 \software{\lstinline{ASTROPY} \citep{Astropy_2013,Astropy_2018,Astropy_2022}, \lstinline{COMPAS} \citep{COMPAS_2022a,COMPAS_2022b,COMPAS_2025}, \lstinline{GALPY} \citep{Bovy_2015}, \lstinline{MATPLOTLIB} \citep{Hunter_2007}, \lstinline{NUMPY} \citep{Harris_2020}, \lstinline{SCIPY} \citep{Virtanen_2020}.}